cheebeez/radio_player/README.md

 To avoid conflicts when managing displayed track information with `setCustomMetadata`, it's highly recommended to disable automatic ICY metadata parsing.
 This is achieved by setting `parseStreamMetadata: false` in your initial `RadioPlayer.setStation()` call.

+#### Handling Next/Previous Track Controls

+The plugin allows you to display next and previous track buttons on the lock screen and in the media notification.
+When a user taps these buttons, your app receives a command to handle the action, such as switching to a different radio station.

+The process involves two steps:

+1.  **Enable the buttons:** Use `setNavigationControls` to make the buttons visible.

+    ```dart
+    RadioPlayer.setNavigationControls(
+        showNextButton: true,
+        showPreviousButton: false,
+    );
+    ```

+2.  **Listen for commands:** Enabling the buttons connects them to the `remoteCommandStream`.
+Your app must subscribe to this stream to react when a user presses a button.

+    ```dart
+    // Possible values for the command:
+    //
+    // - RemoteCommand.nextTrack
+    // - RemoteCommand.previousTrack
+    // - RemoteCommand.unknown

+    RadioPlayer.remoteCommandStream.listen((command) {
+        if (command == RemoteCommand.nextTrack) {
+            // Your logic to switch to the next station
+        } else if (command == RemoteCommand.previousTrack) {
+            // Your logic to switch to the previous station
+        }
+    });
+    ```

 ### Volume Control

 For controlling the device's audio volume, it is currently recommended to use a dedicated plugin.